Lednerb/bilberry-hugo-theme/v4-README.md

 ## Translations

-Bilberry theme has built-in support for multi-language sites, and currently supports translations for more than 20 languages.
+Bilberry theme has built-in support for multi-language sites and currently supports translations for more than 20 languages.

 Feel free to submit a request for a new language translation or improve existing ones!

 ## Credits

-Bilberry theme was inspired by the [WordPress theme Lingonberry](https://en-ca.wordpress.org/themes/lingonberry/) created by Anders Norén.
+The Bilberry theme was inspired by the [WordPress theme Lingonberry](https://en-ca.wordpress.org/themes/lingonberry/) created by Anders Norén.

 Bilberry is a theme for the great [HUGO static site generator](https://gohugo.io).